sixteenmillimeter/GNAL/docs/README.md

 |spiral_6.scad|47|10|100|4265376|25396|14337.455078|120|
 |spiral_7.scad|47|10|100|990006|5924|3581.499756|0|

-As you can see, the different approaches lead to wildly different render times for different tests.
-If you look at the complete results you will see many tests did not even finish due to exhausting the memory on the machine or the process being killed by
+As you can see, the different approaches lead to wildly different render times for the same test.
+If you look at the complete results you will see many tests did not even finish due to exhausting the memory on the machine or the process being killed by the cloud host (using too much CPU for too long, most likely).
+In the case of `spiral_3.scad` and `spiral_7.scad` measuring "0" seconds, this just means that the process finished rendering in less than 1 second.

 In the `scad/spiral` directory you will find each individual script in a `scad/spiral/spiral_#.scad` file.
 The `scripts/benchmark.sh` script will render spirals at various resolutions and rotation counts and record the results in `notes/benchmark.csv`.

+Insights gleaned from these benchmarks was incorporated into the latest versions of design.
 Consider this comparison of just the 50ft spirals (top spiral from V1).

 | # | Model | Size (bytes) | Facets | Volume (mm<sup>3</sup>) | Render Time (sec) |
 |---|-------|--------------|--------|-------------------------|-------------------|